5 Reasons Why Now Might Be The Right Time To Sell

-While your objective to build your company’s value is admirable, here are five reasons why you may want to sell sooner than you might think:
+While your objective to build your company’s value is admirable, here are five reasons why now may be the right time to sell your business:

 1. You May Be Choking Your Business

 When you start your business, you have nothing to lose, so you risk it all on your idea.
-But as you grow, you naturally become more conservative, because your business actually becomes worth something.
+But as you grow, you naturally become more conservative because your business actually becomes worth something.
 For many of us, our company is our largest asset, so the idea of losing it on a new growth idea becomes less attractive.
-We become more conservative and hinder our company’s growth.
+We have become more conservative and hindered our company’s growth.

 2. Money Is Cheap

 We’re coming out of a period of ultra-low interest rates.
 Financial buyers will likely borrow money to buy your business, so—at the risk of oversimplifying a lot of MBA math—the less it costs them to borrow, the more they will spend to buy your business.

 3. Timing Your Sale Is A Fool’s Errand

 The costs of most financial assets are correlated, which is to say that the value of your private business, real estate, and a Fortune 500 company’s stock all move in roughly the same direction.
 They all laid an egg in 2009, and now they are all booming.
 The problem is, you’ll have to do something with the money you make from the sale of your company, which means you will likely buy into a new asset class at the same frothy valuation as you are exiting at.